llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

   definition should start at.
 Note that a single memory definition can be mapped multiple times.
 Using this annotation requires the subprocess execution mode.
+* `LLVM-EXEGESIS-SNIPPET-ADDRESS <address>` - This annotation allows for setting the address where the beginning of the snippet to be executed will be mapped in at.
+The address is given in hexadecimal.
+Note that the snippet also includes setup code, so the instruction exactly at the specified address will not be the first instruction in the snippet.
+Using this annotation requires the subprocess execution mode.

 EXAMPLE 1: benchmarking instructions
 ------------------------------------